CALL FOR PROPOSALS 2026-27 Cohort

 Important Details

-Eligibility: The fellowship is open to all Georgia Tech academic professionals and lecturers (APLs), professors of the practice, and tenured faculty who are interested in advancing their understanding and application of AI in higher education.
+Eligibility: The fellowship is open to all Academic Professionals and Lecturers (APLs), Professors of Practice, and Tenure-Track Faculty interested in advancing their understanding and application of AI in higher education.

-Funding amount: Each fellowship awardee will receive $9,000 to support the use of instructional AI and related activities.
+Funding amount: Each fellowship awardee will receive $10,000 to support instructional AI usage and related activities.
 A subset of funding is explicitly reserved to support administrative Fellowship operations, logistics, and support.

 Limitations: Investigators can be PI on only one proposal, but may serve as co-PIs or team members on up to two other proposals.